 Then, add your link to the image by customizing the Image Action.

-This will cause your image to behave as a button allowing your recipients to click the image of your button and be redirected to your linked URL.
+This will enable your image to behave as a button, allowing your recipients to click the image of your button and be redirected to your linked URL.

 This solution is similar to creating a thumbnail image with a video play button edited into the image to communicate to your recipients that there is a video available.

 In this case, you can create an image of a button linked to a URL to communicate to your recipients to click the image and access the link.